jakobsarwary1/KoranGerman/README.md

+# Module: MMM-KoranGerman
 # MMM-KoranGerman

-# Module: MMM-KoranGerman
 The `MMM-KoranGerman` module is like the default module `Compliments` of MagicMirror2 with the difference that the `MMM-KoranGerman` module does not show Compliments but German translation of verses from the Koran.

-This module displays a random Verses of Koran.
+This module displays random Verses of Koran.

 ## Screenshots
 ![Compliments Screenshot](MMM-KoranGerman-1.png)